 Nominees may come from government, the media, the non-profit sector, the legal profession, or any other area of endeavor that involves citizen access to government records, meetings and procedures.

-Nominees may be living or dead, active or retired.
+Nominees may be living or deceased; active or retired.

 All nominations should include the following: